-The College of Law offers the Master of Laws (LL.M.) degree in environmental and resource law for students wishing to pursue postgraduate study in the legal aspects of natural resources, the environment, international environmental policy, public lands, and energy.
+The College of Law offers the Master of Laws (LL.M.) degree in environmental, natural resource, and energy law for students wishing to pursue postgraduate study in the legal aspects of natural resources, the environment, international environmental policy, public lands, and energy.
 A prior law degree (J.D. or equivalent) is a requirement for admission to the program.
-The program is a full-time one year program (unless an extension is granted by the Director).
+The program is a full-time one year program or a part-time three-year program.
 An overall grade point average of B- or better is required for graduation.

 1. Degree Requirements